Jason2Brownlee/blog/content/posts/chopper-land.md

 It later became http://geocities.com/q3bots which was not archived at all.

-Later I hosted material on my ISP account http://zygote.alphalink.com.au/ (not archived) before eventually getting hosted on [http://planetquake.com/humandebris](https://web.archive.org/web/20010428174103/http://www.planetquake.com/humandebris/) (archived), [see the archive here](https://github.com/Jason2Brownlee/HumanDebrisArchive).
+Later I hosted material on my ISP account http://zygote.alphalink.com.au/ (not archived) before eventually getting hosted on [http://planetquake.com/humandebris](https://web.archive.org/web/20010428174103/http://www.planetquake.com/humandebris/) (archived).
+You can see the full [archive project here](https://github.com/Jason2Brownlee/HumanDebrisArchive).

 I noticed that I shared the URL on usenet a few times.
 For example: